Haciendas de Jalisco y Aledaños (1506–1821)

-Haciendas de Jalisco y Aledaños (1506–1821) is a book written in Spanish by Ricardo Lancaster-Jones y Verea (1905–83), it's about the rural history of haciendas (rural estates) in the State of Jalisco (Mexico), since the origins of the Kingdom of Nueva Galicia (New Galicia) in the earliest 16th Century, to the earliest days of the Independence of Mexico in 1821.
-It's the first publication in its kind in Western Mexico and the most complete book about rural properties of the State of Jalisco and their development through time.
+Haciendas de Jalisco y Aledaños (1506–1821) is a history of haciendas written in Spanish by Ricardo Lancaster-Jones y Verea (1905–83).
+It the most complete book about rural properties of the State of Jalisco and their development from the origin of the Kingdom of Nueva Galicia in early 16th Century to the independence of Mexico in 1821.
+It was the first publication in its kind in western Mexico.